Skip to main contentSkip to main navigationSkip to footer content

 Internship A temporary professional position where students can gain experience in their chosen field as well as develop skills valued by employers.
 These experiences may be paid or unpaid.

-Interview A formal one on one meeting with an organization to determine whether or not an applicant is a fit for an opportunity.
+Interview A formal one-on-one meeting with an organization to determine whether or not an applicant is a fit for an opportunity.
 These opportunities typically include jobs or admission into a university or college.

 Intramurals Informal sports played at a university.